vieirafagner/vieirafagner/README.md

 ### Hi there, I am Fagner. <a href="https://www.gautamkrishnar.com/"><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="5%"></a>

 - 🔭 &nbsp;I am a Data Analyst, specializing in developing dashboards and reports for business areas using tools such as Power BI, Metabase, Tableau, and programming languages like SQL, Python, and R. :wink:
-- 🌱 &nbsp;I’m currently learning machine learning and predictive models
-- 👨‍💻 &nbsp;Read more about my projects at ...
+- 🌱 &nbsp;I'm learning more about Python for data analysis.
 <br><br>
 ### 🤖 Linguagens e Tecnologias